Pesto Vinaigrette

 Key ingredients & substitutions

 • Basil leaves – Fresh basil leaves are the highlight of this dressing recipe.
 Basil gives a subtle sweet, peppery flavor and has trace notes of mint, anise and clove.
-If you don’t have fresh basil, you could use another fresh herb, such as parsley, cilantro, or mint, or a combination of herbs.
-However, keep in mind that this will change the flavor of the dressing.
+If you don’t have fresh basil, use another fresh herb like parsley, cilantro, or mint.
+The flavor will be different, but still delicious.

 • Garlic – Use fresh cloves of garlic.
-Garlic powder (1 teaspoon) could be used in a pinch.
+Garlic powder (1 teaspoon) works in a pinch.

 Youtube